 “Consumers anywhere in the United States who have store-bought chopped romaine lettuce at home, including salads and salad mixes containing chopped romaine lettuce, should not eat it and should throw it away, even if some of it was eaten and no one has gotten sick.”

-E. coli attorney Brendan Flaherty has won several multimillion-dollar recoveries for clients sickened by contaminated food.
-Contact him to find out if you can sue a restaurant for E. coli O157 poisoning.
+The E. coli attorneys with Pritzker Hageman law firm have won several multimillion-dollar recoveries for clients sickened by contaminated food.
+Contact our attorneys now to find out if you can sue a restaurant for E. coli O157 poisoning.